eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/createDomainParticipant.rst

 Profile based creation of a DomainParticipant
 ---------------------------------------------

-Instead of using a :ref:`dds_layer_domainParticipantQos`, the name of a profile can be used to create a :ref:`dds_layer_domainParticipant` with the :func:`create_participant_with_profile()` member function on the :ref:`dds_layer_domainParticipantFactory` singleton.
+Instead of using a DomainParticipantQos, the name of a profile can be used to create a DomainParticipant with the |DomainParticipantFactory::create_participant_with_profile-api|
+member function on the :ref:`dds_layer_domainParticipantFactory` singleton.

 Mandatory arguments are:

- * The domainId that identifies the domain where the :ref:`dds_layer_domainParticipant` will be created.
+ * The domainId that identifies the domain where the DomainParticipant will be created.

- * The name of the profile to be applied to the :ref:`dds_layer_domainParticipant`.
+ * The name of the profile to be applied to the DomainParticipant.

 Optional arguments are:

- * A Listener derived from :ref:`dds_layer_domainParticipantListener`, implementing the callbacks that will be triggered in response to events and state changes on the :ref:`dds_layer_domainParticipant`.
+ * A Listener derived from :ref:`dds_layer_domainParticipantListener`, implementing the callbacks that will be triggered in response to events and state changes on the DomainParticipant.
    By default empty callbacks are used.

- * A :class:`StatusMask` that activates or deactivates triggering of individual callbacks on the :ref:`dds_layer_domainParticipantListener`.
+ * A |StatusMask-api| that activates or deactivates triggering of individual callbacks on the :ref:`dds_layer_domainParticipantListener`.
    By default all events are enabled.

-:func:`create_participant_with_profile()` will return a null pointer if there was an error during the operation, e.g if the provided QoS is not compatible or is not supported.
+|DomainParticipantFactory::create_participant_with_profile-api| will return a null pointer if there was an error during
+the operation, e.g if the provided QoS is not compatible or is not supported.
 It is advisable to check that the returned value is a valid pointer.

 .. note::